 The world of motorsport is extensive and varied, offering a multitude of job opportunities.
 Some of the most sought-after roles include:

 - Race engineer: Tasked with designing and constructing race cars, race engineers also handle the technical components of a team’s performance throughout a race.

 - Team manager: This role encompasses all aspects of a motorsport team’s operations, ranging from logistics and travel to hiring and managing staff.

 - Driver: As one of the most prominent roles in motorsport, drivers operate race cars and participate in competitions.

 - Mechanic: Ensuring race cars are in prime condition for races, mechanics maintain and repair these high-performance vehicles.

 - Marketing and PR: Professionals in this field promote teams, events, and sponsors across various media outlets.

 - Event coordinator: Responsible for organising and overseeing motorsport events, these coordinators handle logistics, scheduling, ticket sales, and fan interaction.

 While motorsport has many different roles, breaking into the industry can be challenging.
 Here are some tips on how to get started:

 - Build a network: Networking is key in the motorsport industry.
-Attend events, connect with professionals on social media, and reach out to people who are already working in the industry to build relationships.
+Attend events, connect with professionals on social media, and reach out to people who are already working in the industry to build all-important relationships.